barathrajkb/Browserium/README.md

 ### Get Browserium
 #### No installation required

     Note: important application files are stored in the folder, Do not delete the folder.
-For beter experience store the folder in the C:\ Drive in your System
+    For better experience store the folder in the C:\ Drive in your System

 1. Download the latest .zip release and unzip it